-If you’re unsure whether your Northglenn house has poor indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Northglenn residence has bad indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more polluted than outdoors, which might create long-term health issues.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more contaminated than outdoors, which may create long-term health issues.

-We’ve put together a list of the most common causes of inferior IAQ, the issues they make and how you can fix these indoor air pollutants.
-If you’re worried about the air inside your house, we recommend consulting with a specialist like Northglenn Heating & Air Conditioning about which products are best for your home.
+We’ve compiled a list of the most common sources of bad IAQ, the problems they make and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your home, we suggest consulting with a pro like Northglenn Heating & Air Conditioning about which products are a good fit for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from regular household products.
+Volatile organic compounds, or VOCs, are fumes released by everyday household products.

 - Building materials